coding-dojo-data-science/dojo-env-setup/docs/Instructions-updating-dojo-env.md

 ## Step 2: Get the updated dojo-env environment file

-To install the new dojo-env, you will need to download the update environment.yml file from the dojo-env-setup repository.
+To install the new dojo-env, you will need to download the updated environment.yml file from the dojo-env-setup repository.

 ### Step 2.1 Open the dojo-env-setup repo in GitHub Desktop.